MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-ipackagedebugsettings-startsessionredirection.md

 ## -description

-Starts redirection for the specified session identifier.
+Causes background tasks for the specified package to activate  in the specified user session.

 ## -parameters